 The state of foster care in Australia

-Children from very remote areas are more at risk of abuse than the average child in foster care (23.5 per 1000 children).
-These placements often receive less monitoring, allowing more and more children experiencing abuse to slip through the cracks.
+Children from very remote areas were three times more likely to be abused by their carers These placements often receive less monitoring, allowing more and more children experiencing abuse to slip through the cracks.

 There are also reports of foster children being used as free labour on farms and properties.

 Hurdles to jump when fighting foster abuse in the courtroom

 Foster care abuse cases have their own particular challenges.
 There is the challenge of establishing legal liability either:

 - In negligence — finding evidence that the Department of Family & Community Services (‘FACS’) knew that a foster child was at risk of abuse by a foster carer yet failed to take appropriate action, or that FACS failed to properly monitor a foster placement thus allowing abuse to go undetected;

 - Arguing that FACS is vicariously liable for the abuse of the foster carer.